Tax Deduction and Collection Account Number (TAN) Registration

 Frequently Asked Questions

-Tax Deduction and Collection Account Number (TAN) is a 10 digit alpha numeric number required to be obtained by all persons who are responsible for deducting tax at source or collecting tax at source.
-It is mandatory to quote TAN in TDS / TCS, any TDS / TCS payment Challan, TDS / TCS certificates, Annual Information Return and other documents related to tax deduction or collection.
+Tax Deduction and Collection Account Number (TAN) is a 10-digit alphanumeric number required for persons responsible for deducting tax at source or collecting tax at source.
+TAN is generally required in TDS or TCS returns, challans, certificates, statements, and other related tax-deduction or tax-collection documents.

 Who must apply for TAN?